freevariable/Sydneus-Serverless-Astrophysics/README.md

 This API's purpose is first and foremost to optimize the number and length of calls (hence the costs) you make to our serverless back-end, then to provide features like JSON-formatting, per-user throttling and per-user billing (if you have paying customers).

 In a nutshell, we:
-- Provide physical characteristics, orbital parameters and rotation (spin) parameters
+- Provide physical characteristics, orbital parameters and rotation (spin) parameters of celestial bodies
 - Calculate the real-time state vector of each planet and each moon (suns are static in our galaxies)

+A few useful notes:
 - Galaxies are generated in 2D (meaning that a celestial body's state vector has no *inclination*, and that its rotation and revolution axis are always vertical to the galactic plane)
-- Results are cached in Redis
+- All serverless results are cached in Redis
-- Some long running tasks can be shortened with **proof of work** (PoW, see below)
+- Some long running tasks on the serverless side can be shortened with **proof of work** (PoW, see below)

-For that, we have two programs:
+We have two programs:
-- **sydneus.py** is a front-end REST API to the back-end serverless generator hosted in *Azure function* and *Amazon lambda*.
+- **sydneus.py** is the front-end REST API to the back-end serverless generator hosted in *Azure function* and *Amazon lambda*.
 - **app/locator.py** is an optional tool that leverages sydneus.py to help perform operations on celestial bodies: please refer to the **app/** README for more information.

-What they will NOT do for you:
+What we will NOT do for you:
 - Authenticate your users
 - Authorize access for your users (can user X see sun Y if he has not visited it yet ?)
-- Be a GUI
+- Provide a GUI
-- Persist data in storage (filesystem, database)
+- Persist cached data (filesystem, database)

 ## Getting started